Page title background

 Detox ranges based on a patient’s substance and the severity of their dependence.
 Some substances like cocaine or marijuana don’t require detoxification — the patient can move onto Gateway Foundation’s other forms of treatment.
 Other substances cause patients to form substantial physical and mental dependencies, which require more intense medical detox services.

 This type of withdrawal management service provides patients with around-the-clock staff to ensure their safety throughout the detox process.
-Gateway Foundation also offers a medication-assisted treatment program as another route to make the withdrawal process easier for qualifying patients.
+Gateway Foundation also offers medication-assisted treatment programs as another route to make the withdrawal process easier for qualifying patients.

 The thought of withdrawal is what may turn people away from seeking out treatment for their co-occurring disorders.
 The helpful medical staff and withdrawal management program at Gateway Foundation provides excellent care for those needing any type of detox.